What is Organizing in Childhood?

 Causes of Poor Executive Functioning in Childhood

 - ADHD: children with ADHD have differences in the prefrontal cortex of their brain.
 They have trouble taking in and filtering information to discard what is unimportant and maintain their focus on the tasks at hand.
 It can be hard to shift tasks, organize information, plan, and initiate something new when a child has ADHD.
+Wondering if your child’s executive functioning deficits could be a sign of ADHD?
+Take the Cadey course taught by child psychologists.
+Sign up today.

 - Emotional symptoms like anxiety or depression: children who are anxious or depressed are likely to be overwhelmed by emotional symptoms and thus cannot keep up with executive functions like planning and organization.